 In 2020, it is worth around $162 billion with over 193 million subscribers!
 Now that’s quite some numbers!
 The initial public offering per share of this company was just $15 that now skyrocketed to $350 per share!

 It was from 2016, Netflix started funding and spending for the original content.
-Before that, it would just purchase licenses from the production houses for movie streaming.
+Before that, it would just purchase licenses from the production houses for movie streaming videos online.
 Now that you think about it: Netflix is not only the biggest online streamer but a producer that’s giving the established production houses a run for their money.

 Fun Fact: Netflix subscribers around the globe usually watch around 140 million hours of content per day!